 The Reserve Bank acknowledges that credit card issuers have undertaken a substantial investment in the development of credit card networks and that they are entitled to earn a return, both on the capital currently committed and on past investments.
 It does not agree, however, that these returns should be earned entirely through the interchange fee, as the avoidable cost methodology requires.
-There would be logic in individual issuers seeking from merchants a return on the capital costs of chip technology aimed at fraud prevention), although it is not clear how different "hurdle" rates of return for different issuers could be credibly averaged for inclusion in an interchange fee.
+There would be logic in individual issuers seeking from merchants a return on the capital committed to providing payment services to merchants (eg that part of the capital costs of chip technology aimed at fraud prevention), although it is not clear how different "hurdle" rates of return for different issuers could be credibly averaged for inclusion in an interchange fee.